thomasm20/Project05/README.md

 main(String[] args) - sample client for testing

 ===Mandelbrot===
-Mandelbrot.java contains a Mandelbrot class that extends JFrame and implements ActionListener to ...
+Mandelbrot.java contains a Mandelbrot class that extends JFrame and implements ActionListener to set up the Mandelbrot interactive GUI frame with buttons and other items that respond to actions by the user.

 --Variables--
 canvas: private Canvas